craftingcity/The-Known-World/Prenotes Apr 09 24.md

 Alergra has tasked her apprentices with the gathering of information regarding Celaena, Horror-kin, and the outer planes at large.

 Rinnee will give the report the Apprentices put together, and hopes that she will be getting a good grade for it;
+- We hypothesize that Celaena is the niece of Orcus, and is acting as the major influence in Alaturmen for the horror-kin, and she means to conquer Alaturmen for the Abyss.
 - Contextually, the full understanding of the Spirit and Soul is not necessary, only that we move beyond Alaturmen when we are done here.
 There are four major planes to which each Spirit moves, each representing an ideological morality, but the most relevant of these is [[Abyss]].
 - Within the Abyss, there are regions or counties that are separated but traversable.
 Each of these regions is controlled by a major Horrorkin who manifests a more specific or personal interpretation of the Abyssal ideology.
 	- You already know of [[Orcus]].
 It is our understanding that he holds titles in regards to Greed, Gluttony, and Undeath and rules the region of the [[Abyss]] known as [[Thanatos]].
 	- There are four others; [[Demogorgon]] of [[Oblivion]], [[Graz'zt]] of [[Hydonga]], [[Baphomet]] of the [[Endless Maze]], and [[Juiblex]] of [[Pandemonium|Nothing]]
 - In our understanding of the hierarchy of the [[Abyss]], these five named horrors are the "Lords", and they control their region and subjects with irrefutable authority.
-Celaena is a direct descendant of [[Graz'zt]], and therefor could be considered in the secondary ruling class - she answers to her fam
+- Celaena is a direct descendant of [[Graz'zt]], and therefor could be considered in the secondary ruling class - she answers to her family alone.
+Her use of powerful Weave manipulation supports this theory.
+- Given the above, we believe that twofold measures should be taken in regards to the protection of the realm;
+	- First, Celaena must be removed.
+While planar manipulation may be valuable in buying us time, it is our suggestion that her physical form is reduced while on Alaturmen, and stored separately for as much as remains.
+	- Secondarily, the planar barrier between Alaturmen and the Outer planes must be

 ### What happened?